LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `operators`
 	example of using operators local to objects and categories

+- `optionals`
+	illustrates using the optional terms library to decouple data acquisition, which must be able to represent optional values, from data processing, which decides how to handle those values and their absence

 - `patches`
 	example of using complementing categories to patch broken object code